-This prospectus covers the resale by the selling stockholders identified below of 7,269,366 shares of our common stock, including shares issuable upon the exercise of warrants.
-This offering includes the 5,910,049 common shares and 1,359,317 common shares issuable upon the exercise of the warrants issued in our February 2007 private placement, of which 177,302 common shares are issuable upon the exercise of warrants issued to placement agents and other consultants that provided services to us in the private placement.
-The warrants received by the investors and by the placement agents and consultants in the private placement are exercisable until February 23, 2012 at an exercise price of \$5.75 per share.
+This prospectus covers the disposition by the selling stockholders identified below, or their transferees, of a total of 5,683,291 shares of our common stock, including shares issuable upon the exercise of warrants.
+All of the shares included in this offering were issued, or are issuable upon the exercise of warrants originally issued, in connection with our September 2009 private placement described on page 4 above under the caption "Recent Developments- September 2009 Financing."
+Of the shares included in this offering, 138,617 are issuable upon the exercise of warrants issued to placement agents and other consultants that provided services to us in connection with the private placement.
+The warrants received by the investors and by the placement agents and consultants in the private placement are exercisable until September 15, 2014 at an exercise price of \$2.04 per share.

-The following table sets forth the number of shares of the common stock owned by the selling stockholders as of February 26, 2007, and after giving effect to this offering.
+The following table sets forth the number of shares of the common stock owned by the selling stockholders as of September 24, 2009, and after giving effect to this offering assuming all of the shares covered hereby are sold.